Herb.jl: A Unifying Program Synthesis Library: Program Synthesis

 The specification is given by a set of input–output examples:

 \end{example}

-Finding a program that satisfies the specification typically involves an \emph{enumerative search} over the space of candidate programs defined by the grammar.
-We briefly introduce the common terminology used for search.

-Here we represent programs as abstract syntax trees (ASTs), where nodes are terminal symbols, i.e., concrete functions and values, or non-terminal symbols, i.e., a part of the program that still needs to be filled.
-Nodes corresponding to non-terminal symbols are referred to as \emph{holes}.
+We represent programs as abstract syntax trees (ASTs), where nodes are either terminal symbols (i.e., concrete functions and values) or non-terminal symbols (i.e., parts of the program that still need to be filled in).
+Leaves corresponding to non-terminal symbols are referred to as \emph{holes}.
 Any program tree that still contains one or more holes is called a \emph{partial program}.

-A search method iteratively substitutes non-terminal symbols according to the derivation rules, producing new sub-trees.
 When all holes have been replaced by terminal nodes, the program is said to be \emph{complete}.

 \begin{example}[Partial Program] The program